-A major or minor in Art and Design may only be declared after the successful completion of ART 134 and DES 135 or post-secondary equivalent.
-Students are expected to have successfully completed prerequisite courses with a minimum grade of B. Consent of department may be withheld in cases where the grade in a prerequisite course is below a B.
+A major or minor in Art and Design may only be declared after the successful completion of ART 134 and DES 135 or postsecondary equivalent.
+Students are expected to have successfully completed prerequisite courses with a minimum averaged grade of B. Registration may be withheld in cases where the averaged grade in prerequisite courses is below a B.